a8-d2/Text-Data/README.md

-# Videoken
+# Text- Data
-Scraping data files (to be used to extract pdf for Videoken)
+Scraping data files (to be used to extract pdf for specific purposes)

 Languages used : python 3.5.0